acl-org/aclpubcheck/README.md

 You can run the script on a paper as follows
 ``python3 aclpubcheck/formatchecker.py --paper_type PAPER_TYPE PAPER_NAME.pdf`` where ``PAPER_TYPE`` is taken from the set {long,short,other}.
 You should choose either long or short depending on the type of paper you have accepted.

+If you find that ACL pubcheck gives you a margin error due to a figure that runs into the margin, you can often fix the problem by applying the [adjustbox package](https://ctan.org/pkg/adjustbox?lang=en).
+Additionally, if the margin error is caused by an equation, then it may help to break the equation over two lines.

 **Note**: Additional info can be found in the PDF document ``aclpubcheck_additional_info.pdf`` included in this package.

 **Online Version**: If you are having trouble with installing and using the Python toolkit directly, you can use a CodaLab version online https://colab.research.google.com/drive/1Sq6ilmrFUQpUFMkV71U8-Wf0madW-Uer?usp=sharing.